SophiaVei/Advanced-topics-ML-project/README.md

-# Advanced-topics-ML-project
+# A Systematic Study of the Class Imbalance Problem in the Era of Deep Learning

 The variety of the datasets include tabular, text and image data.

 **Tabular datasets:**
 - Arrhythmia
 - Mammography
-- Webpage

 _Models_:
 - VAE